zalando/ghe-backup/README.md

 * python nose tests
 * bash tests

-Both can be run with ```./run-tests.sh ```.
+Both can be run with ```./run-tests.sh```.
 Pls note:

-* kms tests don't run on ci environments as it requires aws logins e.g. via mai
+* tests leveraging kms require aws logins e.g. via aws cli.
+Thats why those don not run on ci environments out of the box.
+The `run-tests.sh` script uses _zaws_ (a zalando internal tool that is the successor of the former open source tool mai)
 * *make sure* you run ```bashtest/cleanup-tests.sh```  in order to clean up afterwards.

 ### Nosetest